-From the past 2 months I've had 10 full vacuum bags of carpet FUZZ.
 The carpet store says it is because it is a heavy nylon carpet and it will stop fuzzing shedding in a couple of more months.
-I paid a lot of money for this home improvement.
-What's up with this?
+I paid a lot of money for this new carpet.
+What's up with this carpet shedding?

 You bought a nylon carpet made from Staple Fibers, these are short pieces of nylon fiber, usually about 8 inches long that are weaved together to make the strand.
 Some of these short fibers come loose fairly easily when the carpet is new.
 Just rubbing your hand across the carpet pile will generate some fuzz.